shubhamjai9/QNA_RAG/README.md

 First Login to the Link using user_id and Password provided in `user_password_info.csv`.
 After Login, you can send urls to update the vector data base.
 The urls Should be in list od string format as shown below:

-You can directly converse with
+You can directly converse with the Chatbot

 ## Discussion